arminTava/listview/README.md

 - Use all the data points from the API
 - Ability to search by topic, image description or user
 - A deployed solution
-- The current version is only limited responsive for mobile devices.
+- The current version is only limited responsive for mobile devices

+#### The following aspects were considered for optimized behavior:

+- Use of Next js image class
+- To make sure the frontend gets the data fast, fetching with pagination / infininte scroll was implemented
+- SEO

+#### Clean code through

+- prettier
+- eslint